neilsf/XC-BASIC/README.md

 	let key = inkey()

-The `INKEY()` function returns the keyboard code of the currently pressed key.
-If no key is pressed, the return value is 0.
+The `INKEY()` function returns the keyboard code of the last pressed key.
+If no key was pressed, the return value is 0.
 Example:

 	print "press a key"
 	loop:
 		let key = inkey()
 		if key = 0 then goto loop
 	print "you pressed: ", key

+Note that once the keycode was returned by `INKEY()`, the input is "consumed", i.e. it won't be returned again on a subsequent function call, even if the key remained pressed.

 ### INPUT